 - Lighter clothing for Kampala and the Savannah, and heavier ones for the cooler evening.

-- Warm clothing for mountainous regions, including thermal layers and a fleece.
+- Some warm clothing for mountainous regions, including thermal layers and a fleece.

-- An updated trip itinerary and contact information of the tour operator you are traveling with.
+- An updated trip itinerary and contact information of the tour operator.

 Gorilla trekking and chimpanzee Safari packing Check list.